Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 Piannazzola lives just above the city of Chiavenna.
 But it is WAY above.
 As in, 635 metres, with a teetering, breathless, beautiful view of Chiavenna with ankle-twisting steep cobbled streets.

-It’s barely even a hamlet (although the ham there is great.)
+It’s barely even a hamlet.

 We dined at La Terrazza, a restaurant offering a small, but tasty menu of traditional meats, risotto and soup, and a twinkling view of the city below, with the cloaking velvet darkness of the mountains all around.